macports/macports-webapp/README.md

  1. Displays general information about all the ports.
  2. Fetches and displays build history of the ports.
- 3. Collects and displays installation statistics (system configurations and installed ports) from users who opt-in by installing the port `mpstats-gsoc`.
+ 3. Collects and displays installation statistics (system configurations and installed ports) from users who opt-in by installing the port `mpstats`.

 It aims at being an all-one-place for users to find relevant ports and for maintainers to monitor their ports and understand their user base.
+The app is running in production at [ports.macports.org](https://ports.macports.org).

 More info at [docs/1-INFORMATION.md](docs/1-INTRODUCTION.md)